Straight Talk: Plot

-However, Shirlee's radio segment becomes in high demand with their audience, and Alan offers Shirlee an $800-per-week contract to host her own show.
+However, Shirlee's radio segment proves to be a hit with the audience, and Alan offers Shirlee an $800-per-week contract to host her own show.
 She signs the contract, but Alan tells her that she must pretend to be a real clinical doctor.
 She reluctantly accepts and becomes a hugely popular radio figure as "Dr. Shirlee".

 Jack grows suspicious when he realizes the woman who was willing to risk her life for $20 is a successful doctor.
 Despite his editor's reluctance, Jack sets out to write a story exposing Shirlee.
-As he investigates her, he begins dating her and later visits Flat River, where he asks Steve questions about her.
-However, he soon falls in love with her.
+As he investigates her, he begins dating her and soon falls in love with her.
+Eventually, Jack visits Flat River to ask Steve questions about Shirlee.

 When Shirlee takes Jack to her new apartment, they are interrupted by the sudden arrival of Steve, who has learned of her success.
 Failing to recognize Jack, Steve punches him before Shirlee orders Steve to leave.
 Afterwards, Shirlee and Jack have sex.
 The next morning, Jack refuses to publish his story about Shirlee and quits his job.
 However, Shirlee learns from Steve, who remembers having met Jack in Flat River, that Jack is a reporter.
 Confronted by Shirlee, Jack admits he was initially writing a story about her, but he eventually developed true feelings for her.
 Upset, she storms off and refuses to take his calls.

-As Shirlee's popularity increases, a mishap involving her advice to a previous caller eventually causes her to confess on air that she is not an actual doctor.
-Shortly after she leaves the show, her fans call in, suggesting that listeners honk their horns at midnight to express their support for Shirlee.
+As Shirlee's popularity increases, a mishap involving advice about leaving an alcoholic partner eventually causes her to confess on air that she is not an actual doctor.
+Shortly after she quits the show, her fans call in, suggesting that listeners honk their horns at midnight to express their support for Shirlee.
 Jack finds Shirlee on the Wabash Avenue Bridge and convinces her that she did help her listeners.
 As they hear the horns, Jack tells Shirlee that they are for her, and they kiss.
 When nearby police officers recognize "Dr. Shirlee", she declares that she is now just Shirlee.

 Production

-The vast majority of the film was shot in historic downtown Lemont, Illinois.
-The "Flank Center" building was used to house the dance sequence scenes at the beginning of the film.
-Both Dolly Parton and James Woods ate at local establishments during filming times.
+In March 1991, it was announced that Dolly Parton would star in the film.
+Principal photography began on July 29, 1991 in Chicago, Illinois.
+The vast majority of the film was shot in historic downtown Lemont, Illinois, including the "Flank Center" building, and Stephen Street Bridge.

 Most filming occurred in the early hours of the morning with the usage of high-intensity floodlights to depict daytime.
 This was done to reduce interference with the general public who crowded the streets throughout the weeks of filming.
-The bar in the raining scene, Tom's Place, and the Barber Shop are still open with some small movie memorabilia.
+The bar in the raining scene, Tom's Place, is still open.
+The dance sequence between Parton and James Woods was mostly improvised, which fostered a natural rapport infused with spontaneous energy.